-Google always try to serve all the users with the best.
-This time Google has come with the new update in Link attribution for publishers.
-Further, the change is helpful for Google to understand the nature of the link and webpage associated with that link.
-This announcement by Google was made on the 10th of September of this year.
-Here are the reasons for this update by Google and how it will impact SEO.
+Google always tries to serve all users with excellence.
+In one of their latest upgrades, Google has introduced a new update in link attribution for publishers.
+The change is helpful for Google to understand the nature of the link and webpage associated with it.
+This announcement by Google was made on 10 September 2019.
+Here are the reasons for introducing this update by Google and how it will impact SEO:

 What is Nofollow Link Attribute?

-As of basic definition, Nofollow links are the links that are not followed by Google Crawler.
+According to basic definition, Nofollow links are the links that are not followed by Google Crawler.
 In other words, Google does not crawl or index Nofollow Links.
-Google introduced the Nofollow link attribute in January 2005 (Preventing comment spam).
-There was two major behind the launch of Nofollow attribute that is as follows:
+Google introduced the Nofollow link attribute in January 2005 (preventing comment spam).
+There were two major reasons behind the launch of Nofollow attribute:

-- To prevent the publishers from getting hurt form linking to low-quality sites or spams in UGC (User Generated Content).
+- To prevent the publishers from hurting themselves by linking to low-quality sites or spam in UGC (User Generated Content).

-- To prevent getting penalized from paid or sponsored links as Google can penalize the website that offers links in exchange of any amount.
+- To prevent getting penalized from paid or sponsored links as Google can penalize the websites that offer links in exchange for any amount.

 Why did Google introduce this new update?

-After introducing the Nofollow attribute, many websites started offering Nofollow links from the entire website to keep them safe from getting hurt or penalized.
-And this made the Link Graph less effective to understand the web for Google.
-This is what makes Google change the attribute for better understanding.
+After introducing the Nofollow attribute, many websites started offering Nofollow links from the entire website to keep them safe from getting penalized.
+This made the Link Graph less effective to understand by the web and this is what made Google change the attribute for better understanding.

 Link Attribution and Impact on SEO

-Till now the attribution was rel=”nofollow” which was used for all the UGC, sponsored and untrusted links.
-And, there was no impact on ranking because the links were not crawled or indexed by Google.
+Till now the attribution was rel=”nofollow” which was used for all the UGC, sponsored, and untrusted links.
+But there was no impact on ranking because the links were not crawled or indexed by Google.

 rel=”ugc” for User-generated Content